versx/iPhoneController/README.md

 Reboot, grab a screenshot, running iOS versions, kill specific running processes, or remove Pokemon Go from multiple devices all from Discord.

 ## Commands
+Retrieve a list of devices from all machines or a specific one.
 - `list [machine_name]`

-  Retrieve a list of devices from all machines or a specific one.
+Retrieve a list of iOS versions running on devices for all machines or a specific one.
 - `iosver [machine_name]`

-  Retrieve a list of iOS versions running on devices for all machines or a specific one.
+Take a screenshot of specific device(s).
 - `screen iPhone1, iPhone2`

-  Take a screenshot of specific devices.
+Send restart game request to device(s).
 - `reopen iPhone1,iPhone2`

-  Send restart game request to device IP address.
+Reboot specific device(s).
 - `reboot iPhone1,iPhone2`

-  Reboot specific devices.
+Shutdown specific device(s).
 - `shutdown iPhone1,iPhone2`

-  Shutdown specific devices.
+Download latest app, resign, and deploy to specified devices (leave blank or specify `All` for all devices connected to the machine)
 - `resign  https://mega.nz/file/yS7C#Dsh0lZDkk 1.33.0b1 iPhone1,iPhone2`

-  Download latest app, resign, and deploy to specified devices (leave blank or specify `All` for all devices connected to the machine)
+Deploy latest already signed app from releases folder to specific device(s).
 - `deploy iPhone1,iPhone2`

-  Deploy latest already signed app from releases folder to specific devices.
+Removes Pokemon Go from specific device(s).
 - `rm-pogo iPhone1,iPhone2`

-  Removes Pokemon Go from specific devices.
+Kill a specific process such as `usbmuxd`.
 - `kill usbmuxd [machine_name]`
-  Kill a specific process such as `usbmuxd`.

 **Notes:**
 - *Parameters in brackets `[ ]` are optional*